ua-gist604b-f24/6-0-geoserver-intro-mhbangs-ua/answers.md

 - They are different because it is a different cache of tiles when zoomed in and zoomed out?

 Q12: Is there a difference in the TileMatrix? %3A is an HTML encoding for a colon, :.What does the number after EPSG:4326 mean?
 - The numbers after ESPG 4326 is the projection I believe.
+There are multiple instances of ESPG:4326 but the second instance has the tile col and tile row?
+Not sure what numbers are being referred to.